Robust discrete complex analysis: A toolbox: Discrete cross-ratios

-Indeed, any random walks running from $a$ to $c$ and from $b$ to $d$ in $\O$ have to intersect due to topological reasons.
-Rearranging the tails of those walks after they meet, it is easy to see that $\ZRW{\O}ac\cdot\ZRW{\O}bd$ can be rewritten as a partition function of pairs of random walks running from $a$ to $d$ and from $b$ to $c$ in $\O$ that intersect each other. \end{remark} We include the exponent $\frac{1}{2}$ in Definition~\ref{Def:CrossRatio} for two (clearly related) reasons: first, it simplifies several double-sided estimates given below, and, second, it makes the notation closer to the standard continuous setup.
-Indeed, the continuous analogue of the partition function $\ZRW{\O}ab$ for the upper half-plane $\H$ (up to a multiplicative constant) is given by $(b\!-\!a)^{-2}$, so the quantities $\xXsign_\O$ and $\xYsign_\O$ introduced above are ``discrete versions in $\O$'' of the usual cross-ratios
+Indeed, any random walks running from $a$ to $c$ and from $b$ to $d$ in $\O$ have to intersect for topological reasons.
+Rearranging the tails of those walks after they meet, it is easy to see that $\ZRW{\O }ac\cdot \ZRW{\O}bd$ can be rewritten as a partition function of pairs of random walks running from $a$ to $d$ and from $b$ to $c$ in $\O$ that intersect each other. \end{remark}

+We include the exponent $\frac{1}{2}$ in Definition~\ref {Def:CrossRatio} for two (clearly related) reasons: first, it simplifies several double-sided estimates given below, and second, it makes the notation closer to the standard continuous setup.
+Indeed, the continuous analogue of the partition function $\ZRW{\O}ab$ for the upper half-plane $\H$ (up to a multiplicative constant) is given by $(b - a)^{-2}$, so the quantities $\xXsign_\O$ and $\xYsign_\O$ introduced above are ``discrete versions in $\O$'' of the usual cross-ratios

-In the continuous setup, the following is fulfilled: $(x_{\H}(a,b;c,d))^{-1}\!\equiv 1+(y_{\H}(a,b;c,d))^{-1}$.
+In the continuous setup, the following is fulfilled: $(x_{\H}(a,b;c,d))^{-1} \equiv1+(y_{\H}(a,b;c,d))^{-1}$.
 One clearly cannot hope that the same \emph{identity} remains valid on the discrete level for \emph{all} $\O$'s (even, say, if $\G$ is the standard square grid).
-Nevertheless, below we prove that the similar \emph{uniform double-sided estimate} holds true for the discrete cross-ratios, with constants, in general, depending on parameters fixed in assumptions~(a)--(d) but \emph{not} on the configuration $(\O;a,b,c,d)$ or the underlying graph $\G$ structure.
+Nevertheless, below we prove that the similar \emph{uniform double-sided estimate} holds true for the discrete cross-ratios, with constants, in general, depending on parameters fixed in assumptions (a)--(d) but \emph{not} on the configuration $(\O;a,b,c,d)$ or the underlying graph $\G$ structure.

 \begin{proposition} Let $\O$ be a simply connected discrete domain and $a,b,c,d\in\pa\O$ be listed counterclockwise.
 Then, the following double-sided estimate holds true:

 with some uniform (i.e., independent of $\O,a,b,c,d$) constants. \end{proposition}